the-scouts/por/sphinx_source/chapter-5.rst

    iii.
 County Leaders are required to complete training appropriate to their duties.

-h. *This rule is intentionally left blank*
+h. *This rule is intentionally left blank.*

 i. **Port Commissioners**